Anis Bouzid

-Anis Bouzid (born February 1, 1995) is a Belgian-Moroccan kickboxer and boxer.
+Anis Bouzid (born 1 February 1995) is a Belgian-Moroccan kickboxer and boxer.
 He is currently signed with GLORY, where he competes in the Light Heavyweight and Heavyweight divisions.

-As of July 2025 he was ranked the #10 Heavyweight kickboxer in the world by Beyond Kickboxing.

 Kickboxing career

 Early career

-Bouzid faced Razvan Furdui at Chokmuay World Organization on March 13, 2016.
-He won the fight by second round technical knockout.
+Bouzid faced Razvan Furdui at Chokmuay World Organization on 13 March 2016.
+He won the fight by second-round technical knockout.

-On November 12, 2016, Bouzid travelled to Poland to face Aleksander Kruk at the A1 event.
+On 12 November 2016, Bouzid travelled to Poland to face Aleksander Kruk at the A1 event.
 He won the fight by decision.

-On June 3, 2017, Bouzid faced Mehdi Bouanane at the Fighters - The Way Of The Champions 3 event for the AFSO K-1 World -82.5 kg title.
+On 3 June 2017, Bouzid faced Mehdi Bouanane at the Fighters - The Way Of The Champions 3 event for the AFSO K-1 World -82.5 kg title.
 He won the fight by unanimous decision.

-On November 5, 2017, Bouzid faced Khalid El Bakouri at MTK Fight Night 2 for the vacant WFFC European -86 kg title.
+On 5 November 2017, Bouzid faced Khalid El Bakouri at MTK Fight Night 2 for the vacant WFFC European -86 kg title.
 He won the fight by unanimous decision.

-On January 12, 2019, Bouzid faced Assane Bafeta at the Challenge TTT XIII event in Wattrelos, France.
+On 12 January 2019, Bouzid faced Assane Bafeta at the Challenge TTT XIII event in Wattrelos, France.
 He won the fight by unanimous decision.

-Bouzid made his debut for the Enfusion promotion on December 7, 2018, at Enfusion 77 against Selahattin Şahin.
-He won the fight by first round technical knockout.
+Bouzid made his debut for the Enfusion promotion on 7 December 2018, at Enfusion 77 against Selahattin Şahin.
+He won the fight by first-round technical knockout.

-Bouzid was scheduled to face Khalid El Bakouri for the vacant Enfusion -84 kg title at Enfusion 87 on September 7, 2019.
+Bouzid was scheduled to face Khalid El Bakouri for the vacant Enfusion -84 kg title at Enfusion 87 on 7 September 2019.
 He lost the fight by unanimous decision.

-On November 27, 2021, Bouzid faced Giuseppe De Domenico at KO Fighting Circus in Bologna, Italy.
+On 27 November 2021, Bouzid faced Giuseppe De Domenico at KO Fighting Circus in Bologna, Italy.
 He won the fight by unanimous decision.